The KTM Padang Besar Railway Station lies just inside Malaysia on the border with Thailand in the state of Perlis.

-Padang Besar Malaysia is serviced by many daily commuter trains (KTM Komuter) to Butterworth in Penang and less frequent fast Electric Train Services (ETS), which are a quick way to travel long distances to places like Ipoh and Kuala Lumpur.
+Padang Besar Malaysia is serviced by many daily commuter trains (KTM Komuter) to Butterworth in Penang and less frequent fast Electric Train Services (ETS), which are a quick way to travel long distances to places like Ipoh and KL Sentral in Kuala Lumpur.

 Once you arrive at this station in Malaysia, your choice of train depends on your budget and the distance you need to travel.

 Please note : from 1st February 2017 and the new KTMB train schedule, ETS trains will no longer be taking the branch line to Butterworth and Bukit Mertajam in Penang.

 From this date you will have to use the KTM Komuter Trains (see below).

 These fast Electric Trains travel up to 160 km an hour and are the best way to travel long distances by train.

 From Gemas you can connect to Shuttle Trains to take you to JB Sentral in Johor Bahru and Singapore.